injectionmethod/Tsun/README.md

 The FindUser Routine Works Off Of Handling StatusCodes via HttpWebRequest/Response And Determining If They Are Correct Responses, i.e if not 200 OK then no ball

 Usability:
-- Customizable Website List (.lst format)
+- Customizable Website & User-Agent List (.lst format)
 - Drag'N'Drop Install